xasyhack/oscp_cheat_sheet_2025/README.md

         `Restart-Service -Name <TargetService>`
     12. stablize reverse shell
         `python3 -c 'import pty; pty.spawn("/bin/sh")'`
-    14. post-exploitation and check for lateral movement or sensitive files
+    14. post-exploitation and check for  movement or sensitive files
   - Unquoted Service Paths
     - Windows service binaries that run with spaces in their path but without quotes.
     - List Windows services with spaces in the path and missing quotes